Dheerajkumarbuchala/CalorieCam/README.md

 # CalorieCam
-This is a project built for Devpost hackathon, Google Chrome Built-In AI
+This is a project built as a part of Google Chrome Built-In AI Devpost hackathon.